Kenshin9977/video-dl/README.md

 * Detects if a GPU capable of h264 encoding is visible by the system and if there is, use it to encode the downloaded video rather than the CPU which is slower.
 ## Downloads

-Binaries for Windows are available in the [releases](https://github.com/Kenshin9977/VGCAT/releases) section.
+The .zip for Windows is available in the [releases](https://github.com/Kenshin9977/video-dl-script/releases) section.
 ## Installation

 Extract the archive anywhere you want.